Sequences

 so $\vec{x}_n \to \vec{x}. $

-Part (b) follows from part (a) and sequence-in-rk-converges-iff-its-components-converge.
+Part (b) follows from part (a) and A sequence in $R^k$ converges iff its components converge.

 Subsequences